NassyKova/Cocktail/README.md

 Still however, while the structure had improved the information pertaining to actual data being sent was still not clear enough.
 This was taken very serously as perperation _is_ 90% of execution, so we needed to have a solid base from which to start our app.
 The third attempt had only a few minor issues:
 <img src="./docs/DFDs/DFDmkIII.png" alt="3rd DFD attempt">
 <img src="./docs/DFDs/FeedbackMkIII.png" alt="3rd Feedback">
 Some of these were oversights simply from being up all night staring at it, and some were due to a disorganized files.
-Whatever the case, with the assistance of our educators the final result was approved on 02/02 much to our delight.
+Whatever the case, with the assistance of our educators the final result was approved on 02/02 much to our delight. <br>
+This, of course, did not stop us.
+Oh no, we were excited, we were on a roll!
+Upon further discussion we realised that with the initial funcionality of the app we could get rid of the user login and just have an open website but with a discreet admin login available to those with authorisation. <br>
 The final DFD is compiled thusly
 <img src="./docs/DFDs/ShkrDFD-final.png" alt="Finalized DFD">